BAMILEKE ELEPHANT MASK 5, Cameroon

 Some of the old masks have lost beads, others, including the newer no. 6 are all intact.
 These were photographed on a temporary stand; mounted permanently, the sagging ears can be braced up to look more like no. 6.
 Only No. 4 has basketry inside the top.
 The color is most accurate in the closeups and enlargements.
 The light beads are all white, not light blue, for example.

-RETURN TO BAMILEKE ELEPHANT MASK PAGE
+RETURN TO BAMILEKE BEADED ELEPHANT MASK ARCHIVES PAGE (ALL SOLD)

-RETURN TO BAMILEKE BEADWORK PAGE
+GO TO BAMILEKE BEADWORK PAGE

-RETURN TO MASKS AND HEADS PAGE
+GO TO MASKS AND HEADS PAGE

 RETURN TO BEADWORK PAGE